 If you have status with an airline or fly in business or first class, you’ll typically have access to a lounge at the airport – and, sometimes, you’ll have a choice of several lounges.

-Your airline will usually direct you to a specific lounge, which will be the one it operates or has a special arrangement with.
+When you check in for your flight, the airline will direct you to a specific lounge, which will be one that it operates or has a special arrangement with.

-But not all lounges are havens of comfort and glamour – in fact, some are barely a step up from the mess of the terminal.
-So if you find yourself disappointed with a lounge, it pays to know if you have other, nicer options.
+But not all lounges are havens of comfort and glamour – in fact, some are barely a step up from the chaos of the terminal.
+So if you do have other, nicer options, it pays to know about them.
+But many travellers don’t.

-One way you can access other lounges is where your airline has a partnership or alliance with other carriers that includes reciprocal lounge access rights.
+One way you can access multiple lounges is where your airline has a partnership or alliance with other carriers that includes reciprocal lounge access rights.

 For example, Qantas is a member of the oneworld alliance and Qantas passengers in business or first class, and those with gold status or higher, can access other oneworld airline lounges, no matter which airline they are flying with.
 This includes lounges operated by Cathay Pacific, British Airways, Qatar Airways, American Airlines and others.

-This came in very handy once when I flew out of Dallas with Qantas.
-I first stopped by the dated, cramped and poorly serviced Qantas lounge (which is actually operated by a third party) and then decided to move on to the much nicer American Airlines Admirals Club.
+This came in very handy when I flew out of Dallas with Qantas once.
+I first stopped by the dated, cramped and poorly serviced Qantas lounge (which is actually operated by a third party) but quickly decided to move on to the much nicer American Airlines Admirals Club.